 Last quarter, Nuvei saw the strongest growth in the company’s history, as it reported revenue of $115.9 million, a 46 percent year-over-year increase.
 Key Nuvei stakeholders recently sold $494 million USD shares in a secondary deal.

 Ascential to acquire Toronto adtech startup Perpetua

 San Francisco and Toronto-based ecommerce advertising software provider Perpetua has announced it is set to be acquired by Ascential.
 Following the planned acquisition, the London, United Kingdom-based information and analytics company aims to add Perpetua to its digital commerce segment.

 Ascential provides e-commerce support to large consumer brands.
-A Perpetua spokesperson told BetaKit the purchase price is $52 million, plus deferred consideration payable over four years, at an estimated total of between $103 million and $162 million.
+A Perpetua spokesperson told BetaKit the purchase price is $52 million USD, plus deferred consideration payable over four years, at an estimated total of between $103 million and $162 million.